Dorothy Binney Palmer: Early life

 Palmer, born Dorothy Binney on July 20, 1888, was the daughter of Edwin Binney, the manufacturer known for Binney & Smith company which produced Crayola crayons.
 Growing up she was known as Dorfry to her friends and family, and she was a championship swimmer.
 Palmer went to Wellesley College where she participated in plays such as "The Tempest", "Trail of Lonesome Pine", and "Princess Far Away", and she was praised for her acting and dramatic ability.
 Palmer was also an athlete who rowed crew.
 She graduated from Wellesley College in 1910.
 Later that year Dorothy and her sister Mary Binney were written up in the paper for besting two men while setting a swimming record in Stamford, Connecticut.

 After her sophomore year in college, she met George P. Putnam in 1908 who was leading a climbing trip up Mount Whitney with the Sierra Mountain Club; after the hiking trip they had an "understanding" about their plan to marry.
-They announced their engagement in 1910, and she married Putnam and became Dorothy Binney Putnam on October 26, 1911, in a wedding held at her parents' house in South Beach, Connecticut.
+They announced their engagement in 1910, and she married Putnam and became Dorothy Binney Putnam on October 26, 1911, in a wedding held at her parents' house in Sound Beach, Connecticut.